 IEA HPT Annex 55: Comfort and Climate Box – Speeding up market development for integrating heat pumps and storage packages

-Integrated systems consisting of heat pumps and thermal/electrical storage, so-called Comfort and Climate Boxes (CCBs), are a good option for significantly increasing the share of renewable energy in the building sector (heating and cooling).
+To significantly increase the share of renewable energy in the building sector (heating and cooling), integrated systems of heat pumps and thermal/electrical storage, so-called Comfort and Climate Boxes (CCBs), are a good option.
 A CCB should not simply connect individual components.
-Rather, all components of a CCB should be designed to work together in a modular and optimally coordinated way.
-This also requires a control and regulation strategy that is optimally integrated into the CCB and especially tailored to the CCB.
+Rather, all components of a CCB should be designed to work together in a modular way.
+This also requires a control and regulation strategy that is tailored to the CCB and optimally integrated into the CCB.

-The aim of Annex 55 is to develop CCBs for existing buildings that are as close to the market as possible and to work out measures to accelerate market development.
-The Austrian Consortium will evaluate the national market, evaluate data from laboratory tests and monitoring projects, calculate annual/seasonal efficiencies and identify market barriers together with relevant stakeholders.
+The goal of Annex 55 is to develop CCBs for existing buildings that are as close to the market as possible on a conceptual level and to develop measures to accelerate market development.

 AIT Austrian Institute of Technology GmbH, Center for Energy